Since late 2010, StumbleUpon has been one of the top sources of social media traffic in the US, even surpassing Faceboook as a referrer.

 StumbleUpon will deliver articles, images, videos and much more based upon your profile and interests.
 You’ll then get to vote on whether you like those suggestions or not.
 The more you stumble, share and vote, the better the algo gets at predicting what you like.

-Now, since you’ll be using StumbleUpon to promote your own blog and want targeted traffic, then you need to stumble and vote on pages that are similar to your content.
+Now, since you’ll be using StumbleUpon to promote your own blog in hopes of getting targeted traffic, you need to stumble and vote on pages that are similar to your content.

-What this does is identify other stumblers who have similar ratings and usage patterns like you.
+What this does is it identifies other stumblers who have similar to yours ratings and usage patterns.
 This will get content you stumble, eventually including your own, in front of these users as they stumble.
-If one of these users sees your content and likes it, he submits it and hopefully that creates a chain reaction of stumbles to other high-quality stumblers.
+If one of these users sees your content and likes it, that person submits it for others to see.
+That gives your content a chance to become part of a chain reaction, where high-quality stumblers share it with other high-quality stumblers.

 StumbleUpon is unique in that users are clustered into very specific categories depending upon your stumbles, preferences and even connections.